meetakinkunmi/Chi-square-Analysis-of-Direct-Marketing-Campaign-of-Portuguese-Banking-Institution/README.md

 ![Sample Plot](plots/obj3_plot1.png)

+Fig. 3: How customers subscribed to Term Deposit across different marital status stage

-Table 2: Does customer's marital status matters in their decision to subscribe to Term Deposit?
+Table 3: Does customer's marital status matters in their decision to subscribe to Term Deposit?

 |               |chi-square test    |
 |:-------------:|:-----------------:|